mutablelogic/pico-fuse/README.md

 /opt/bin/picotool load  -f -x build/src/blink/blink.uf2
 ```

 Fingers crossed, the LED should start blinking.
-The code for this example is in the [`src/blink`](src/blink) folder.
+The code for this example is in the [`src/blink`](src/blink) folder:

+  * The `CMakeLists.txt` file defines how to build the example
+  * The `blink.c` file contains the source code for the example

+This one is a little complicated as the Pico hardware and the Pico W hardware use different GPIO pins for the LED.

 ## References